-© The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.
+© The Financial Times Ltd 2015 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 Over the next decade, Britain is expected to spend some £200bn on overhauling its entire energy infrastructure.
 Chris Huhne, the energy secretary, tries to justify this colossal price tag by pointing to the future opportunities presented by “green growth”.
 He reckons the UK can reap a huge dividend by becoming a leader in renewable energy technologies, allowing us to penetrate new export markets in emerging economies.

 But an energy conference organised by the Financial Times in London threw several buckets of cold water over Huhne’s optimistic theory.
 Read more

 In this week’s podcast: BP looks to settle potential claims over the Gulf spill; global airlines prepare to be included in EU emission targets; and we talk to Sangram Nayaka, organiser of the Energy Investment Summit in Dehli about India’s energy policy – nuclear vs renewables?
 Read more

 The technological advances in the oil and gas patch just keep coming.
-While everyone has been scrambling to catch up with the shale gas revolution, the industry has been working on another potentially significant breakthrough in gas.
+While everyone has been scrambling to catch up with the shale gas revolution, the industry has been working on another potentially massive breakthrough in gas.
 This one is in producing gas that has long been stranded offshore in areas too far or too small to warrant a pipeline to shore.